Analysis: What we learned from the UW Huskies’ 52-20 win over Hawaii

 But when his Huskies needed somebody to make a play on Saturday, Bryant didn’t make one.
 He made three.

-The third quarter is a Husky killer.
+The third quarter is a Husky killer

 The similarities are staggering.

-In two third quarter drives on Sept.
+In two third-quarter drives on Sept.
 7, Cal gained 148 total yards and scored a pair of touchdowns.

 In two third quarter drives on Saturday, Hawaii gained 146 total yards and scored a pair of touchdowns.